guisantagui/brainAgeShiftR/README.md

 library(brainAgeShiftR)
 ```
 ### Load example data
 The example data consists on transcriptomic data originating from the DLPFC of healthy individuals.
-The included samples consist in a selection of samples from the BrainSeq Phase 1 study[1].
+The included samples are a selection from the BrainSeq Phase 1 study[1].
 They are grouped in young (age <= 40) and old (age >= 70).
 ```r
 data(example_data)
 ```